mit-gfx/multicopter_design/README.md

 * graphics_codebase: my own graphics viewer (git submodule + script).
 * nlopt: an open-source C++ optimization library (git submodule).
 * tinyxml2: an XML parser (git submodule).
+* wget: Windows will require the installation of wget (http://gnuwin32.sourceforge.net/packages/wget.htm) in order to utilize the ./windows_setup.ps1 script

 ## How to build
 Use git to clone the project from github.
 Note that `--recursive` is necessary